TechTronixx/Job-Portal-CodeCareer/readme.md

 ## Usage

-The Job-Portal-CodeCareer application is a simple and easy-to-use job portal for both job seekers and employers.
+The application is a simple and easy-to-use job portal for both job seekers and employers.
 Job seekers can view and search for job listings, and employers can submit new job listings.
 The application can be easily customized to fit the needs of any job portal website.